-The NUMBER OF WORDS TO TRANSFER should either be set to the frame size of the selected speech mode, or set to zero to indicate no transfer is to take place.
+The NUMBER OF WORDS TO TRANSFER should either be set to the (compressed) frame size of the selected speech mode, or set to zero to indicate no transfer is to take place.
+The ACTUAL NUMBER OF WORDS TO TRANSFER will be the compressed frame size if data is available for transfer, or it will be zero to indicate that no data is available.